Dealer-related Information in Minnesota

 The department advises vehicle-related businesses, including auto dealers, that there are other regulations and requirements that may apply to them from city, county, other state, or federal agencies.

-For questions about these regulations, contact the local government, or the MN Dept. of Public Safety, Driver & Vehicle Services unit or call (651) 296-2977.
+For questions about these regulations, contact the Department of Public Safety, Driver and Vehicle Services Dealership Licensing Department or call (651) 201-7800.

 As for flood-damaged vehicles and how dealers and other vehicle-related businesses in Minnesota can avoid losses from them, DVS indicates that more than 570,000 vehicles were flooded out by Hurricane Katrina, according to the National Automobile Dealers Association.
 With additional flooding from Hurricane Rita, used car dealers and consumers may be at risk.